near/NEPs/specs/Standards/Sould Bound Token/README.md

     * QUERIES
     **********/

-    /// get the information about specific token ID fn sbt(&self, ctr: AccountId, token_id: TokenId) -> Option<Token>;
+    /// get the information about specific token ID issued by `ctr` SBT contract. fn sbt(&self, ctr: AccountId, token_id: TokenId) -> Option<Token>;

-    /// returns total amount of tokens minted by this contract fn sbt_total_supply(&self, ctr: AccountId) -> u64;
+    /// returns total amount of tokens issued by `ctr` SBT contract. fn sbt_supply(&self, ctr: AccountId) -> u64;

-    /// returns total amount of tokens of given kind minted by this contract fn sbt_total_supply_by_kind(&self, ctr: AccountId, kind: KindId) -> u64;
+    /// returns total amount of tokens of given kind minted by this contract fn sbt_supply_by_kind(&self, ctr: AccountId, kind: KindId) -> u64;

-    /// returns total supply of SBTs for a given owner fn sbt_supply_by_owner(&self, ctr: AccountId, account: AccountId) -> u64;
+    /// returns total supply of SBTs for a given owner. fn sbt_supply_by_owner(&self, ctr: AccountId, account: AccountId) -> u64;

     /// returns true if the `account` has a token of a given `kind`. fn sbt_supply_by_kind(&self, ctr: AccountId, account: AccountId, kind: KindId) -> bool;

+    /// Query sbt tokens issued by a given contract.
-    /// Query sbt tokens.
-If `from_index` is not specified, then `from_index` should be assumed
+    /// If `from_index` is not specified, then `from_index` should be assumed
     /// to be the first valid token id. fn sbt_tokens(
         &self,